 - Prepare a letter documenting the permits required to conduct this Agreement and submit it to the CAM at least 2 working days prior to the kick-off meeting.
 If there are no permits required at the start of this Agreement, then state such in the letter.
-If it is known at the beginning of the Agreement that permits will be required during the course of the Agreement, provide in the letter: - A list of the permits that identifies the: - Type of permit - Name, address and telephone number of the permitting jurisdictions or lead agencies - The schedule the Recipient will follow in applying for and obtaining these permits. - Discuss the list of permits and the schedule for obtaining them at the kick-off meeting and develop a timetable for submitting the updated list, schedule and the copies of the permits.
+If it is known at the beginning of the Agreement that permits will be required during the course of the Agreement, provide in the letter: - A list of the permits that identifies the: - Type of permit - Name, address and telephone number of the permitting jurisdictions or lead agencies - The schedule the Recipient will follow in applying for and obtaining these permits. - Discuss the list of permits and the schedule for obtaining them at the kickoff meeting and develop a timetable for submitting the updated list, schedule and the copies of the permits.
 The implications to the Agreement if the permits are not obtained in a timely fashion or are denied will also be discussed.
-If applicable, permits will be included as a line item in the Progress Reports and will be a topic at CPR meetings. - If during the course of the Agreement additional permits become necessary, provide the appropriate information on each permit and an updated schedule to the CAM. - As permits are obtained, send a copy of each final approved permit to the CAM. - If during the course of the Agreement permits are not obtained on time or are denied, notify the CAM within 5 working days.
-Either of these events may trigger an additional CPR.
+If applicable, permits will be included as a line item in the Progress Reports and will be a topic at CPR meetings. - If during the course of the Agreement additional permits become necessary, provide the appropriate information on each permit and an updated schedule to the CAM. - Submit stamped electrical construction plans to AHJ for approval.
+Provide copy of the building permit for EV charger installation from the AHJ to the CAM.

-- Letter documenting the permits or stating that no permits are required - A copy of each final approved permit (if applicable) - Updated list of permits as they change during the term of the Agreement (if applicable)
+As permits are obtained, send a copy of each final approved permit to the CAM.If during the course of the Agreement permits are not obtained on time or are denied, notify the CAM within 5 working days.
+Either of these events may trigger actions available to the CEC under this Agreement, such as an additional CPR.

-Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable)
+- Letter documenting the permits or stating that no permits are required - A copy of each final approved permit (if applicable) - Updated list of permits as they change during the term of the Agreement (if applicable) - Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable)Copy of building permit for EV charger installation from AHJ - Copy of building permit for EV charger installation from AHJ